 - (1) Traffic Signal Mast Arms or single point attachment span wires within the mast arm policy area where existing strain poles require replacement/relocation.
-See FDM 232.8 for information on mast arm policy. - (2) Addition of right and left turning lanes. - (3) Realignment of intersection. - (4) Adequate turning radii for left and right turning lanes. - (5) Use of channelization to reduce excessive areas of conflict at large intersections. - (6) Placement of crosswalks as related to sidewalks and stop bars.

-- (7) Locations of pedestrian, bicycle, and transit facilities. - (8) Locations of utilities, signal poles, controller cabinets, lighting poles and drainage structures as related to sidewalks and curb ramps. - (9) Warrants for traffic control systems. - (10) Addition of signal backplates where it would not require structural modifications to mast arms or span wire systems.
-See Traffic Engineering Manual (TEM), Section 3.9 for use of flexible backplates where needed. - (11) Addition of auxiliary heads where it would not require structural modifications to mast arms or span wire systems. - (12) Installation of buried conduit for future traffic control systems. - (13) Lighting for intersection illumination. - (14) Adequate sight distance. - (15) ADA needs.
+See FDM 232.8 for information on mast arm policy. - (2) Addition of right and left turning lanes. - (3) Realignment of intersection. - (4) Adequate turning radii for left and right turning lanes. - (5) Use of channelization to reduce excessive areas of conflict at large intersections. - (6) Placement of crosswalks as related to sidewalks and stop bars. - (7) Locations of pedestrian, bicycle, and transit facilities. - (8) Need and potential for protected intersection. - (9) Locations of utilities, signal poles, controller cabinets, lighting poles and drainage structures as related to sidewalks and curb ramps. - (10) Warrants for traffic control systems. - (11) Addition of signal backplates where it would not require structural modifications to mast arms or span wire systems.
+See Traffic Engineering Manual (TEM), Section 3.9 for use of flexible backplates where needed. - (12) History of angle crashes or observed red-light running. - (13) Addition of auxiliary heads where it would not require structural modifications to mast arms or span wire systems. - (14) Installation of buried conduit for future traffic control systems. - (15) Lighting for intersection illumination. - (16) Adequate line of sight. - (17) ADA needs.

-Include corrective measures in projects having T-intersections with significant crash histories (three or more crashes of a specific type within the most recent five years) or other evidence of safety or operational problems.
+Include corrective measures in projects having T-intersections with overrepresented crash histories or other evidence of safety or operational problems.